Back to Our History

 In 2012, in partnership with Australian Catholic University, the Clemente Fitzroy Program offered a supportive pathway to university study for those facing disadvantage.

-By 2017, our presence stretched across Melbourne, Geelong, Eltham, Melton, Wyndham, Dandenong and Gippsland, bringing support to the communities through a range of services.
+By 2017, our presence stretched across Melbourne, Geelong, Eltham, Melton, Wyndham, Dandenong and Gippsland, bringing support to the communities through a range of family and community services, relationship counselling and school counselling services.